 By creating my own Canadian dividend ETF per se, for almost 15 years now, I own what many of the big funds own in Canada and pay no ongoing money management fees to do so.

-While this is my preferred approach to invest in Canada for now (own Canadian dividend paying stocks directly) I must say, I still feel owning U.S. dividend ETFs make great sense given that market does not operate as an oligopoly.
+While this is my preferred approach to invest in Canada for now (owning Canadian dividend paying stocks directly), low-cost ETFs for the U.S. market are all fine and good too.